Pedro-Beirao/mindcuber-python/README.md

   # ^^^ this will print alot of things in the console.
 Look for something like BLBUUDRRFDRUURRRBRBBLLFRLLFUDDUDDDDUUFDLLULBFRBLFBFFFB

 $ python3 mindcuber-python BLBUUDRRFDRUURRRBRBBLLFRLLFUDDUDDDDUUFDLLULBFRBLFBFFFB
-  #Instead of "mindcuber-python", write the full path for it
+  #Instead of "mindcuber-python", write the full path of it
 ```

 You can also automate this.